Trip to Singapore 2004

 On my last day I went to Singapore’s Sentosa Island and south of the main island.
 Sentosa is an amusement park for locals and tourists.
 You can ride here on a sleigh, 600 meters, winding down and see the wonderful aquarium and dolphinarium.
 Sentosa can be reached by cable car, but when I reached the port I took a bus on the embankment connecting two islands.
 Too bad I did not pick up the queue because I could have better views but the ride on the embankment was nice too, the more I had the sea on both sides.
 This was the day I spent on the beach for swimming and exercise.
 The beach, palms, beautiful weather and all the perfect setting of this exotic place made me not want to move from there even to the dolphinarium.
 Of the most important things I saw only the great-thirty meter Merlion and it was quite an impressive view of half lion and half fish.
 The next day I got up at 5.30 in the morning and took the first MRT to the port.
 In this way, this time my stay in this magical place ended.
 Check-in was fast and as usual with no problem and when leaving Singapore passenger motorboat I once again saw the great Merlion.
 This time I was heading for Sumatra.

 Singapore was beautiful and after a few days spent here I can only say that a few days would not be enough.
 The city has impressed me with its modernity, its cleanliness and its vast historical heritage and natural charms.
 Because of its history, Singapore is also the best place in this part of Asia to taste the cuisine of many parts of the world and get acquainted with the culture of ethnic groups living here.
-For me Singapore was primarily another, very informative experience where in such a small area there is so much to see from so many different parts of the world.
-In addition to learning history and exploring the cultures of national minorities, you can have fun here, enjoy sports and spend time on the beautiful beach.
-To me personally, this country / city made a great impression.
+For me, Singapore was first and foremost another, very educational experience where in such a small area there is a lot to see from so many different parts of the world.
+Additionally, in addition to learning history and learning about the cultures of national minorities, you can have great fun, play sports and spend time on a beautiful beach.
+For me personally, the country / city made huge impression.